uunniiblog/linux-vn-manager-lvnm/README.md

 5. Settings tab
     - Functional Settings:
         - Font folder: Path to a folder with your fonts.
 This fonts can be symlinked to prefixes to reduce disk space.
         - Gamescope: Enable gamescope and global parameters.
-When you add a game this setting will be automatically loaded, can be edited later per game as it fit.
+When you add a game this setting will be automatically loaded, can be edited later per game as it fits better.
         - Global Env Variables: Enable global environt variables checkboxes.
 When you add a game this setting will be automatically loaded, can be edited later per game as it fit.
 Will also be used when running a game in "Run in prefix".
         - Manage Variables: To add and remove new environment variables, if you remove one variable from the application being used by a game it will be deleted from the game.
     - Appearance Settings: